The Snowling Queen

 And for this her fate I would never chance,

-So flounder hence O Master thusly vexed;
+So flounder now O Master thusly vexed.

-But chance this and to her reveal my plot,
+But chance this and to her reveal my plot?

 No, I think not, for to her tears inspire,